skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-EE-cheatsheet.md

   * The current goes through the coil and the more turns the more the magnetic field is concentrentated.
   * The more current the stronger the magnetic field
 * $$V_L(t)=L\frac{di}{dt}$$
-  * The voltage drop of an inductor is it's resistance times the derivative of the current with respect to time.
+  * The voltage drop of an inductor is it's inductance times the derivative of the current with respect to time.
   * It's not proportional to the current itself, but to how fast the current changes
   * The reason this is true is because an inductor itself it's just piece of cable without resistance, therefore a circuit with just a source and an inductor is just a shortcircuit.
   * Constant current -> 0V